thesadru/animethemes-dl/README.md

 ### Using pip with git:

 1. make sure git is installed on your system
-2. run `pip install -U git+https://github.com/thesadru/animethemes-dl`
+2. run `pip install -U git+https://github.com/thesadru/animethemes-dl` Note: this will not work if this pr is not merged

 # usage